Application Windows

 SDSU’s Child Development Program examines how individuals develop throughout their lifespan, from birth through adolescence and into adulthood.
 You’ll learn about the different social and cultural contexts in which children develop, including schools, families, communities, and cultures.
 You’ll also learn about the role that special needs (e.g. developmental disorders), conflict, trauma, and family violence can play in development.

-As a student in the program, you’ll focus a variety of topics, including:
+As a student in the program, you’ll focus on a variety of topics, including:

 - Developmental perspectives